VSEflow/EasyGraphDocs/docs/uiguide.md

 ![filemenu](img/filemenu.png){align=right}

 **:material-folder: Open:** Use the explorer to select a recording that you want to re-import.
-Supported filetypes are `pb.bin`, `xlsx` and `xml`.
+Supported filetypes are `pb.bin` and `xml`.

-**:fontawesome-regular-window-maximize: Show File Browser:** Use the integrated [file browser panel](uiguide.md#file-browser-panel) to find recordings to re-import.
+**:material-folder: Open via file browser:** Use the integrated file manager to select a recording that you want to re-import.
+Supported filetypes are `pb.bin` and `xml`.

 **:fontawesome-solid-floppy-disk: Save all unsaved recordings:** Opens an explorer window to select the directory you want to save all unsaved recordings into.
 This does ***not*** check for existing files so it is advised to choose an empty directory.

-**:material-download: Check for updates:** Starts the update checker.
-This will require a working internet connection.
-If a new version is available, you will be shown more information about new features and a download link.
+---

+**:octicons-x-16: Close:**: Closes the open file plot tab.

+**:octicons-x-16: Discard:**: Removes the open file plot from the recording list, effectively deleting it.
+If the file is already saved, this will only remove the file from the application (closing it), the real file on the HDD remains untouched.

+**:fontawesome-solid-floppy-disk: Save:**: Saves the file as a protobuf file at the last known file save location (or where is was imported from)

+**:fontawesome-solid-floppy-disk: Save as...:**: Saves the file as a selectable filetype.
+See [filetypes](uiguide.html#filetypes-importexport) for more information.

+**:octicons-info-16: Properties**: Shows the metadata of the open plot file.

+---

 **:octicons-x-12: Exit:** Closes the application.